 The Branch uses different criteria to determine whether credit risk has increased significantly per portfolio of assets.
-The criteria used are both quantitative changes in PDs as well as qualitative.

 Incorporation of forward-looking information

 The Branch uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECL.
 The Branch employs experts who use external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
 The external information used includes economic data and forecasts published by governmental bodies and monetary authorities.